-- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 31 December 2019 together with the Auditors' Report thereon. - 2.
-To re-elect the following Directors of the Company retiring pursuant to Article 90 of the Company's Constitution:
+- To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended December 2020 together with the Auditors' Report thereon.
+(Resolution 1) - 2.
+To note the retirement of Mr Teo Kiang Kok as Director pursuant to Article 90 of the Company's Constitution.
+[See Explanatory Note (i)] - 3.
+To re-elect Mr Tan Cher Liang, the Director of the Company retiring pursuant to Article 89 of the Company's Constitution.
+[See Explanatory Note (ii)] (Resolution 2) - 4.
+To re-elect Ms Lauw Hui Kian, the Director of the Company retiring pursuant to Article 90 of the Company's Constitution.
+[See Explanatory Note (iii)] (Resolution 3) - 5.
+To approve the payment of Directors' fees of S\$124,000.00 for the year ended 31 December 2020 (previous year: S\$155,000.00).
+(Resolution 4) - 6.
+To appoint Messrs Ernst & Young LLP as the Auditors of the Company in place of the retiring Auditors, Messrs PricewaterhouseCoopers LLP, to hold the office until the conclusion of the next annual general meeting and to authorise the Directors of the Company to fix their remuneration.

-Mr Ngiam Mia Je Patrick

-[See Explanatory Note (i)]

-Mr Ngiam Mia Hai Bernard

-[See Explanatory Note (ii)]

-3. To approve the payment of Directors' fees of S\$155,000.00 for the year ended 31 December 2019 (previous year: S\$162,500.00).

-4. To re-appoint PricewaterhouseCoopers LLP as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.

-5. To transact any other ordinary business which may properly be transacted at an Annual General Meeting.
+[See Explanatory Note (iv)] (Resolution 5) - 7.
+To transact any other ordinary business which may properly be transacted at an Annual General Meeting.